qafedev/forms-conversion-documentation/enter_query_mode.md

 After running the application, we can verify that the relation is converted correctly by clicking on the master (departments).
 This will result in employees being updated.

-The converted statements will look like the following.
+The converted statements should look like the following.

 ```xml
 <select id="HRFORM1_DEPARTMENTS_SELECT_BASETYPE">